 - Obtain appropriate legal advice for the tax and other implications of the title transfer

-For all ownership transfers of residential property, all parties in the title transfer process need to send their request with all supporting documents like property tax bills, current transfer deed to the Real Estate Lawyer.
+For all ownership transfers of residential property, all parties in the title transfer process need to send their request with all supporting documents like property tax bills, current transfer deed to the Real Estate Lawyers Mississauga.
 They attend the office of the real estate lawyer to sign all the required title transfer documents.

 When the transfer documents are about to be signed, all the signees need to give their photo identification.
 The Law office then retains it for their records.

-All fees related to the title transfer such as legal fees, land transfer tax, legal disbursements, land registry sub-searches and registration costs are to be paid at this time.
+All fees related to the title transfer such as legal fees, land transfer tax, legal disbursements, land registry sub-searches, and registration costs are to be paid at this time.
 Two separate lawyers are needed if transfers happen between two unrelated persons.

 Title Transfer in Separation & Divorce Circumstances

 Your Real Estate Lawyer prepares the necessary documentation once all the required documents have been received.
 In cases of common law breakup and matrimonial circumstances, a separation agreement or court order will be required.
 The separation agreement or court order will be needed where the present owners are married to each other or are common-law partners in the process of separating from each other or already separated.

 The transfer is Land Transfers Tax-exempt if the conveyance of transfer is a direct consequence of a written agreement or court order as per which the parties are living apart and separate.
 In this case, the value of the consideration is the total of the given consideration including the amount outstanding due to encumbrances.

 In divorce and separation cases where a court order exists, the land transfer is waived off.
 Gifting of land from one spouse to another can take place without any payment of land transfer tax.